douglasvanelli/iSwipe/README.md

 Features
 ---------
-- Uses objc-runtime to hook onto system keyboard methods and extend functionality
+- Uses objc-runtime to hook onto system keyboard methods and extend functionality.
-- Converts input points into vector angles
+- Converts input points into vector angles.
-- Implements both a dynamic programming and greedy algorithm to match input to words
+- Implements both a dynamic programming and greedy algorithm to match input to words.
-- Best match is entered, remaining options are ranked in the suggestions box
+- Best match is entered, remaining options are ranked in the suggestions box.

 ![iSwipe](img/animate.gif)